 about 3 in 10 children affected, canker sores come back for years after the first outbreak.
-They can’t be spread from one child to another.
+They can’t be spread from 1 child to another.

 Canker sores that keep coming back may be linked to celiac disease, inflammatory bowel disease, or HIV infection.